yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 - Pre-baked sphere rays.
 - SAH optimization (Credit DH)
 - targetting multiple SIMD backends within one binary: avx2, sse2, neon, fallback
+- making sure the multiple backends return the same results -> tree structure must be the same
 - memory allocation: the only two places where a raytracer would allocate is the stack for traversing the BVH and the job queue.
 Make sure to use cheap memory for both.